tunylund/erigeri-godot/README.md

 </details>

-Bard was able to direct me the right direction even here.
+Bard was able to point me at the right direction even here.
 You can’t set the position of a RigidBody2D in godot.
 You apply forces and let them play out by the physics engine.